 This has solved problems on both sides.
 When the price was the only factor, some buyers found themselves paying more due to hidden contract stipulations.
 It doesn’t sound right, but it did happen.
 Therefore, in recent years other factors such as delivery schedules, quality control, and other aspects have become part of the process.

 The technology behind reverse auctions can help collect bids and manage them.
 The biggest advantage of using technology is that it saves time, resources, and allows for an easier award process.
 What used to take months, can now take weeks.

 Secrets Of Reverse Auction Technology

-Firstly, it’s important to know that reverse auctions are normally hosted on another server than your own.
-There are three levels of software (full service, self-service and a hybrid of the two).
+Firstly, it’s important to know that reverse auctions are normally hosted on another server other than your own.
+There are three levels of the software (full service, self-service, and a hybrid of the two).
 These three formats describe the amount of administrative and technical support provided by a reverse auction host.

 In a proper and effective reverse auction, you don’t want to be dealing with unqualified suppliers.
 Therefore, all bidders should be pre-qualified.
 This should be done via a Request For Information (RFI).
 This is a great tool where you’ve sent information about the potential contract to potential suppliers.
 They should have responded with what they can supply and why they’re qualified.

 An RFI should be submitted to all potential suppliers so you can weed out the unsuitable suppliers.
 Then you can use the software to start an e-auction (another name for a reverse auction).